imandra-ai/ipl-examples/README.md

 - `sentFieldsRecordComplete.ipl` - Setting sent fields using an internal record (successfully)
 - `sentFieldsRecordIncomplete.ipl` - Setting sent fields using an internal record requiring addition explicit "with" statements.
 - `ordersWithFillsAssignableRecord.ipl` - Setting sent fields using assignable records.
+- `ordersOnlyExplicit.ipl` - Example of importing a message explicitly from a different library.